There is another one morning habit besides the meat and nuts breakfast that yields impressive results with minimal preparation time.

 Notwithstanding the amount of anti-acid medication prescribed each year, low stomach acid is actually a VERY common situation.

-The field test to asses your level of stomach acid is the HCl test and I’ve been using it since 1994.
+The field test to assess your level of stomach acid is the HCl test and I’ve been using it since 1994.
 One of the first thing I do with clients is assess their HCl.
 The reason is that many supplement or dietary protocol will prove pointless if digestion is subpar.
 The test is very simple.
 You only need to swallow a dose of HCl in the middle of a meal and look for symptoms of burning – nothing painful be reassured.

 The HCl Test